MLB Rule Changes 2017: No-Pitch Intentional Walk, Replay Challenge Changes

 A few other changes that should help speed up the game have to do with video replay.

 Starting in 2017, a 30-second limit will be put in place for a manager to decide whether to challenge a play and invoke replay review.
-It will be interesting to see how strict the umpires will be on this rule since it seems whenever a close play occurs everyone, including the manager, is waiting for a replay on the scoreboard.
+It will be interesting to see how strict the umpires will be on this rule, since it seems whenever a close play occurs everyone, including the manager, is waiting for a replay on the scoreboard.
 The score keeper had better be on his toes this season!

 Another change that will be beneficial for both teams will be the possibility of a replay late in the game for a team even if the manager has used all of his changes for the game.
 Now, when a manager has exhausted his challenges for the game, the Crew Chiefs may now invoke replay review for non-home run calls beginning in the eighth inning instead of the seventh inning.